-Once again you will work in pairs in solving the problems for this assignment.
+Once again we recommend that you work in a group of two people in solving the problems for this assignment.
 The only "hand-in" will be an automated logging of your successful attacks.
-Any clarifications and revisions to the assignment will be posted on the course web page or announced on the mailing list.
+Any clarifications and revisions to the assignment will be posted on the course Web page.